Citing Research Objects#

 • Access information (a URL or DOI)

+Like a regular citation, citing a research object is done in a specific citation style.
 A citation style is a specific arrangement, order and formatting of information necessary for a citation.
 For instance, the MLA style was developed by Modern Language Association (originally used in the humanities) and the APA style was developed by American Psychological Association (originally used in psychology and the social sciences).
+A specfic ciation style may also be requested by the journal you are publishing in.

 • MLA citation style uses the following format: Author.
 "Title of the Source."
 Title of the Container, Other contributors, Version, Number, Publisher, Publication date, Location.